Yemen: Houthis seize Emirati-flagged vessel | DW | 03.01.2022

 "The boat named Rawabi, bearing the flag of the United Arab Emirates, was pirated and kidnapped at 23:57 (2057 GMT) Sunday while off Hodeida province," coalition spokesman Turki al-Malki said in a statement.

-He said that the vessel was travelling back to the Saudi city of Jazan after finishing a mission to set up a field hospital on Yemen's southern island of Socotra.
+He said that the vessel was traveling back to the Saudi city of Jazan after finishing a mission to set up a field hospital on Yemen's southern island of Socotra.

 Houthi military spokesman Yahya Saree said that the vessel had "entered Yemeni waters without authorization" and was carrying out "hostile acts".